PriyanshiSinghai/Temp_forecasting_RNN_LSTM/README.md

 ## Objective

-The objective of this report is to present the key aspects and findings of the "Forecasting Analysis Using CNN, RNN, and LSTM Models" project.
+The objective of this report is to present the key aspects and findings of the "Forecasting Analysis Using CNN and LSTM Models" project.
 The report aims to highlight the importance of accurate temperature forecasting, the advantages of each model, and a comparative analysis showcasing their effectiveness in predictive modeling.

 ## Literature Survey

-1. Reviewing different deep learning algorithms for temperature forecasting, such as CNN, RNN, and LSTM.
+1. Reviewing different deep learning algorithms for temperature forecasting, such as CNN and LSTM.
 2. Exploring time series analysis techniques, including decomposition, differencing, and feature extraction.
 3. Identifying evaluation metrics like RMSE, MAE, and R-squared for model accuracy assessment.
 4. Investigating the real-time accuracy and limitations of predictive models for weather forecasting.
-5. Comparing deep learning-based forecasting methods with traditional models like ARIMA.
+5. Comparing deep learning-based forecasting methods with traditional models

 ## Data Collection and Preprocessing